rootiest/rootiest-nvim/README.md

 ## Pre-requisites

 > Note:
-> While NeoVim may run without these prerequisites,
+> While Neovim may run without these prerequisites,
 > functionality will be limited.
 > For the full experience, it is recommended to install the pre-requisites.